-Audubon Society is a local affiliate of both:
+Audubon Society is a chapter of

 On May 14, 2014 Peoria Audubon

 members got together and squabbled, haggled, and generally went

 tooth and nail against their birding brothers and sisters… all